Sections in this article:

 Ebay has changed the way people trade collectibles, having a profound affect on related markets.
 While his use of non-technical managers might have contributed different areas of expertise, experts believe that eBay might have been even more successful with better use of the data they generated, and by using some managers with relevant technical expertise.

-. . . was a well-known social networking site which began well as a solo-founder startup.
+. . . was a well-known social networking site which began well as a solo-founder start-up.

 It succeeded initially due to the emphasis on creative, cool stuff, as well as thriving on anonymity.